SteveBarnett/Remixing/_thinking/zen/the-zen-of-you-and-me.md

 ## 7. Depth of feeling

 - I wouldn’t want to choose between my mother’s capacity to feel and my father’s ability to ignore intense feelings.
 It would be like choosing between truth and beauty.
 - Every emotion is a state of consciousness, an experience composed of thought, mood, and bodily sensations.
-We refer to them as “states”1 because they come and they go.
+We refer to them as “states” because they come and they go.
 - **The problem with our emotions is that we don’t relate to them as states.**
 - Feelings are meant to be felt.
 They are a potent source of information.
 But we don’t want to be trapped in them.
 We want to be free to feel them completely and let go of them entirely.
 - The first step in becoming emotionally literate is to simply begin to recognize feelings in the body.